Infant formulas - overviewFormula feeding; Bottle feeding

-A variety of formulas are available for infants younger than 12 months old who are not drinking breast milk.
-Infant formulas vary in nutrients, calorie count, taste, ability to be digested, and cost.
+There are different formulas available for infants younger than 12 months old who are not drinking breast milk.
+While there are some differences, infant formulas sold in the United States have all the nutrients babies need to grow and thrive.

 Hypoallergenic formulas (protein hydrolysate formulas):